 Journals that use Scholastica’s open access publishing platform are able to publish on search optimized websites without any added work.
 Journals get a website template structured to enable search engine indexing that includes HTML metadata for all articles.
 Each article is published on its own webpage within the journal website, using a search-friendly URL structure, and articles automatically include bibliographic metadata formatted in HTML meta tags.
 Scholastica ensures that article pages are available to web crawlers at all times and that they’re easy for search engines to parse.
 So all articles published using Scholastica’s open access publishing platform can be indexed by web search engines right away.

 Other core discovery outlets for academic journals are deposit-based abstracting and indexing databases (A&Is) and public archives.
 If you want your journal to be discoverable in relevant A&Is, such as MEDLINE, as well as many archives, like PubMed Central, being able to submit article details to those databases in machine-readable XML is a must.

-With Scholastica’s open access publishing platform, journals don’t have to worry about figuring out how to format XML article-level metadata files.
-Scholastica automatically generates front-matter XML files for all journals using our open access publishing platform with the core metadata required by publishing standards organizations and open access initiatives like Plan S including:
+Using Scholastica’s production service and/or open access publishing platform, journals don’t have to worry about figuring out how to format XML article-level metadata files.
+Scholastica automatically generates front-matter XML files for journals with the core metadata required by publishing standards organizations and open access initiatives like Plan S, including: